ichortower/SecretNoteFramework/docs/author-guide.md

 content pack support and/or a C# API, but those are not supported yet.

-In addition to providing a way to add secret notes without fear of conflicts (or of running out of space on the collections page), you can also do a few advanced things, like:
+In addition to providing a way to add secret notes without fear of conflicts (or of running out of space on the collections page), this mod also lets you do a few advanced things, like:

 * specify complex eligibility conditions on a note-by-note basis with game state queries